Top Aide To TX Ag Official Sid Miller Arrested In Scheme Over Hemp Licenses

-Category: World Politics Hits: 0Todd M. Smith was arrested last Thursday for allegedly taking money in exchange for hemp licenses.
+Category: World Politics Hits: 4Todd M. Smith was arrested last Thursday for allegedly taking money in exchange for hemp licenses.
 Smith was a top political consultant for this guy: Sid Miller, Texas Ag Commissioner Who's surprised?
 Sid Miller is another swamp creature hired by Trump.
 Here's more on Smith from the Texas Tribune: The top political consultant to Agriculture Commissioner Sid Miller was arrested Thursday on allegations that he participated in a scheme to solicit money and campaign contributions for state hemp licenses issued by Miller’s Texas Department of Agriculture.

 Read more https://crooksandliars.com/2021/05/sid-miller-aide-arrested